-Credit Waters are specific types of water defined in TROA.
-Credit waters which may be stored under TROA are: Additional California Environmental Credit Water, California Environmental Credit Water, California M&I Credit Water, Fernley Municipal Credit Water, Fish Credit Water, Joint Program Fish Credit Water, Newlands Project Credit Water, Other Credit Water, Water Authority M&I Credit Water, Project Water in Another Reservoir, and Water Quality Credit Water.
+Credit waters are specific types of water defined in TROA.
+Credit waters that may be stored under TROA are: Additional California Environmental Credit Water, California Environmental Credit Water, California M&I Credit Water, Fernley Municipal Credit Water, Fish Credit Water, Joint Program Fish Credit Water, Newlands Project Credit Water, Other Credit Water, Water Authority M&I Credit Water, Project Water in Another Reservoir, and Water Quality Credit Water.

-Credit Water may be accumulated in all Truckee River Basin reservoirs primarily by retaining Floriston Rate Water already in storage and by retaining inflow that would have otherwise been diverted downstream.
+Credit water may be accumulated in all Truckee River Basin reservoirs primarily by retaining or by capturing water that would have otherwise been diverted downstream.
 It may also be accumulated by: (1) trading water that has been released or is in storage for water that is stored in another reservoir or has been released, (2) converting water in storage from one category to another, and (3) with consent, using the water rights of another party.
-Imported water and Private Water may also be used to accumulate Credit Water.
-Credit Water may be stored in any Truckee River reservoir without interfering with that reservoir's Project Water, and generally would be retained until released for that specific credit water's beneficial use, or spilled.

-Credit Waters which are managed by California for its own interests include:
+Imported water and private water may also be used to accumulate credit water.
+Credit water may be stored in any Truckee River reservoir without interfering with that reservoir's project water and generally would be retained until released for that specific credit water's beneficial use, or spilled.
+Credit waters which are managed by California for its own interests include: